resources / blog /

 Likely 13 months later something breaks, or your cat spills wine on the couch, or there’s that one dent that somehow steals your peace every time you walk by.

-Still somewhere near your lungs (hint- an organ that pumps blood)- there's confusion.
-Because it's only at these bad moments that the reality hits harder than the price tag.
-Americans spend over $23 billion a year fixing or replacing furniture they thought would last longer.
+Somewhere near your lungs (in an organ that pumps blood), there's confusion.
+Because it's only at these bad moments that reality hits harder than the price tag.

 And here is what makes the numbers even crazier: In 2024, the U.S furniture market was valued at around USD 189.8 billion.
+I mean, that $23 billion isn’t just a rounding error, it’s over 12% of the annual furniture sales.
+So clearly, this isn’t a niche problem.

 Broadly, what types of furniture warranties are available today?